Gotti27/gotti27.github.io/_pages/about.md

 ##### Current status:

-Master's degree defense in October, studying VSLAM, stereo vision and LiDAR sensors on my own.
-Looking for PhD and job opportunities in the field of 3D Computer Vision and Machine Learning.
+Currently looking for jobs and PhDs opportunities in the fields of 3D Computer Vision and Machine Learning, in the meanwhile I collaborate with my University and work on side projects on Visual SLAM, stereo vision, AR and LiDAR sensors.

 **--- website still incomplete ---**

 ### Full story

-I hold a Bachelor's degree in Computer Science from Ca’ Foscari University of Venice, graduating with a final mark of 109/110.
+I hold a Master's degree in Computer Science from Ca’ Foscari University of Venice, graduating with a final mark of 110/110 with honors.

-During the summer between my Bachelor's and Master's degrees, I worked as Java developer at Zucchetti Software Giuridico in Pordenone, Italy.
+During the summer between my Bachelor's and Master's degrees, I worked as a Java Developer at Zucchetti Software Giuridico in Pordenone, Italy.
+Then, I collaborated with Ca' Foscari University on various cloud architectures, including a web platform for programming examinations, addressing the untrusted code execution issue.
-Currently, I am working on my Master's thesis in Computer Vision and 3D Reconstruction, to achieve a Master's degree in Computer Science (Software Development and Engineering) at Ca' Foscari University of Venice.
-Additionally, I collaborate with the University on various cloud architectures, including a web platform for programming examinations, addressing the "untrusted code execution" issue.

 Between the first and second years of my Master's program, I completed a summer internship at Univrses, a computer vision company in Stockholm as full stack developer.

 As a software developer, I have focused on Single Page Web Applications with complex, containerized, and scalable microservices architectures.
-Currently, I am transitioning towards Computer Vision and Machine Learning engineering, exploring their applications in embedded systems.
-In particular, I have been studying and working on image processing, feature extraction, optical flow estimation, curves fitting, 2D-3D projective geometry for object reconstruction, pinhole camera model and convolutional neural networks.
+Currently, I am working on Computer Vision and Machine Learning engineering.
+In particular, I have been studying and working on image processing, feature extraction, optical flow estimation, curves fitting, 2D-3D projective geometry for object reconstruction, pinhole camera model, convolutional neural networks and graph-based methods.
 I am proficient in procedural, object-oriented, and functional programming paradigms.
-To broaden my technical skills, in my free time I manage my self-hosted network infrastructure and home lab, self-hosting various services.
+To broaden my technical skills, in my free time I manage my self-hosted network infrastructure and home lab, self-hosting various services, and I experiment with low level stuff and embedded programming.

-I’m also involved in competitive programming and have participated in the following competition:
+I’ve also been involved in competitive programming and have participated in the following competition:

 - SWERC 2020-2021/2022-2023
 - Google HashCode 2020/2021/2022